leagreguric/Cas-Simo/README.md

 4. **User<a name="_page5_x127.56_y410.27"></a> Dashboard**

-Req U4 - The web application will provide a dashboard for users to view their account information and manage their jobs.
-The web application will provide a dashboard for users to view their account information and manage their jobs.
+Req U4 - The web application will provide a dashboard for users to view their account information.
+The web application will provide a dashboard for users to view their account information.
 The dashboard will include the following information:

-- User’s name
-- User’s email address
+- User’s username
 - User’s token balance
 - List of previous bets
-5. **User<a name="_page5_x127.56_y624.81"></a> Profile**

-Req U5 - The web application will provide a profile for users to view their account information.
-The web application will provide a profile for users to view their account information.
-The profile will include the following information:

-- User’s name
-- User’s email address
-- User’s token balance
-- User’s rating
-6. **Bet<a name="_page6_x127.56_y138.81"></a> Placing**
+5. **Bet<a name="_page6_x127.56_y138.81"></a> Placing**

-Req U6 - The player will be able to bet if there is enough money on the account.
+Req U5 - The player will be able to bet if there is enough money on the account.
 If there is not enough money, the system shall notify the player and take him/her to the account recharge page.
 Upon successful betting, the system will confirm to the user details of the game.
 The player shall be able to check the details in the Bet History.

-7. **Bet<a name="_page6_x127.56_y278.54"></a> History**
+6. **Bet<a name="_page6_x127.56_y278.54"></a> History**

-Req U7 - The user can see their own bet history of all games that they’ve played.
+Req U6 - The user can see their own bet history of all games that they’ve played.
 Admin users can see every user’s bet history.

 2. **Functional<a name="_page6_x127.56_y375.46"></a> Requirements: Admin Requirements**
 1. **Admin<a name="_page6_x127.56_y399.29"></a> Dashboard**